15.1 Union Leave

 Apprentices will receive the same rights and benefits as other term employees, and in addition, a permanent employee filling an apprentice position will be entitled to all contract rights and benefits for the length of the apprenticeship appointment.
 Apprentices will be given leave without pay to attend courses required by the Apprenticeship Branch.

 At the expiry of an apprenticeship position, the incumbent will maintain the opportunity to bid on other positions in accordance with Article 8.
-If a permanent employee in an apprentice position is unable to bid into a position, the employee will be placed on layoff and will have all the rights of Article 12.1.
+If a permanent employee in an apprentice position is unable to bid into a related journeyperson position, the employee will revert to their previous permanent position from the approved leave of absence.
+If their previous permanent position has been eliminated, the permanent employee will have all the rights of Article 12.1.

 Provided they are in receipt of federal Employment Insurance (EI) benefits, apprentices on education leave to attend necessary training will receive payments from a Supplementary Employment Benefit (SEB) Plan established by the Employer such that the gross amount of the employee's EI benefit from this employment plus the SEB payment will equal ninety-five percent (95%) of the employee's normal weekly earnings.
 This SEB payment will be made for a maximum of twelve (12) weeks per session.

 The employee's accumulated sick leave and vacation leave at the time the leave commences shall be retained to the employee's credit.
 Benefits during the leave period will be in accordance with Article 19.